Recently I published an article Revenge of the PMO that argues against a particular framework for agile at scale known as SAFe.

 Isn’t SAFe just a tool?
 As such, can’t it be used for good or evil, like any tool?

 This is one of the most dangerous misconceptions, that tools, frameworks and processes are somehow agnostic.
-I am definitely planning to write more about this, but it’s important to realize that tools, frameworks, methodologies and processes are all trying to encourage certain types of use and discourage other types of use.
+I am definitely planning to write more about this (update: I did write about this here), but it’s important to realize that tools, frameworks, methodologies and processes are all trying to encourage certain types of use and discourage other types of use.
 I don’t necessarily mean this in a bad way.
 Sometimes I love the behaviors they encourage (like Slack regarding team communication) and other times I hate the behaviors they are encouraging (like most roadmap tools).

 It’s also true that any tool can be used incorrectly.
 For example, I advocate the OKR system for focus, alignment and team empowerment, yet many teams don’t get the real value because they make the very common but serious mistake of putting output as their key results.